-Walmart Shares Skyrocket As Retailer Moves Into e-Commerce, Reports Best Sales Growth In A Decade
+Walmart Shares Skyrocket As Retailer Moves Into E-Commerce, Reports Best Sales Growth In A Decade

-A rock-solid earnings report today for retail giant Walmart has finally put fears to rest amongst investors and consumers alike that the blue-and-yellow brand may be losing too much ground to competitors like Amazon according to CNN Money.
+A rock-solid earnings report today for retail giant Walmart has finally put fears to rest amongst investors and consumers alike that the blue and yellow brand may be losing too much ground to competitors like Amazon, according to CNN Money.

-Digital sales surged by an enormous 40 percent, likely aided by a complete tear down and site redesign of the retailer’s online portal which was hitherto awkward to use and cumbersome in a logistical sense.
+Digital sales surged by an enormous 40 percent, likely aided by a complete teardown and site redesign of the retailer’s online portal which was hitherto awkward to use and cumbersome in a logistical sense.
 Industry analysts had reportedly been skeptical of Walmart’s multiple large acquisitions — including Moosejaw, Jet, and fashionista favorite ModCloth — but it appears that said investments are beginning to pay dividends prior to even reaching their full market potential.

-Bloomberg reports that Walmart stock increased by 11%, the highest intraday trading jump since October of 2008.
+Bloomberg reports that Walmart stock increased by 11 percent, the highest intraday trading jump since October of 2008.
 The result is not only fueled by the aforementioned factors but also a very steady and sustained growth in the grocery section of the brick and mortar storefronts.
-Grocery sales improved in a banner year, rising the most they have in nearly a decade backed by the improvement of Walmart’s grocery offerings, a new focus being on fresh-food offerings over traditional frozen fare and dry goods.
-Year-over-year sales improved by a whopping 4.5%, or double what financial analysts had predicted for the retail titan, a major factor spurring the stock market rally for the WMT listing and fabulous news for existing shareholders.
+Grocery sales improved in a banner year, rising the most they have in nearly a decade backed by the improvement of Walmart’s grocery offerings, a new focus being on fresh food offerings over traditional frozen fare and dry goods.
+Year-over-year sales improved by a whopping 4.5 percent, or double what financial analysts had predicted for the retail titan, a major factor spurring the stock market rally for the WMT listing and fabulous news for existing shareholders.

 Walmart sales rebound with strongest growth in a decade https://t.co/WmGOitlVoo pic.twitter.com/8J1mfCqCqi